billosys/kanin/doc/01-tutorial-hello-world.md

 [*] Waiting for messages.
 To exit press CTRL+C
 ```

-Switch back over to your "send" terminal, and fire off four calls of the
+Switch back over to your "sending" terminal, and fire off four calls of the
 ``send`` function:

 ```cl